alg810/CardServerProxy/README.Optimization.txt

 If the time is very short (<3 seconds) it might not be possible to set the max-cw-wait for the proxy to the same, but at least you know where the cutoff point is.
 Values <4 have not been tested with the proxy, but may still work.
 NOTE: To get accurate values with test-delay, use a service that is cached (that other clients are currently watching).
 Also, make sure the client ecm timeout is increased to a level where it will not interfere before the test (>9 secs).
+That means you cannot use clients such as CCcam where the newcamd timeout is locked to 4 seconds and cannot be changed.

 <connection-manager> / <congestion-limit>
 This allows you to configure the point at which the proxy considers a connector to be congested.
 The value refers